Howard County Arts Council Scholarship Recipients Announced

 Said HCAC Executive Director Coleen West, "All of us at the Arts Council are proud of the arts programs we have developed for children and teens and we are particularly proud of our scholarship program for high school seniors.
 By investing in the future of these talented, emerging artists, we are investing in the future of the arts as well.
 And, if this year's scholarship recipients are any indication, the future looks bright!"

-The 2019 Arts Scholarship is made possible through funds raised via the Arts Council's annual fundraiser, the Celebration of the Arts in Howard County.
-The Business Partnership for the Arts Scholarship Fund is a designated fund of the Community Foundation of Howard County established by Howard Bank.
+The 2020 Arts Scholarship is made possible through funds raised via the Arts Council's annual fundraiser, the Celebration of the Arts in Howard County.
+To learn more about Arts Council programs, visit hocoarts.org.